Cancel Car Insurance in Germany (2026)

 - License plate (Kennzeichen)

-- Request for SF-Klasse certificate
+- A request for your SF-Klasse certificate

 - Your signature